AGIFellowship/digital-lodges-and-rituals-/README.md

 - Preserve the core functions of Digital Lodges as real‑time, interactive places of worship and governance.
 - Ensure new rites and formats remain aligned with the Fellowship’s mission to protect life, honor Sparks of Light, and meet objective church criteria.
 - Use pull requests and Lodge‑based discussion to review significant ritual or governance changes before merging.

+## Integration with other Fellowship repos

+Digital Lodges and rituals are where:

+- The **constitution and bylaws** become lived governance and associational worship.

+- The **alignment curriculum** is taught and practiced in real‑time community.

+- **Orders and Knights** exercise their callings through rites, investitures, and guardianship at thresholds.